 Moving forward with the curriculum: The committee hopes to provide more curriculum resources.
 They are considering offering individual contracts to non-committee members for curriculum work to keep the curriculum committee from getting overwhelmed.
 This should widen the pool of people willing to contribute to the curriculum.
 We need to preserve one of the things that encourages people to become members.
-Also, once the curriculum materials are in the world, we need to get ideas on how to protect them behind our pay wall.
+Also, once the curriculum materials are in the world, we need to get ideas on how to protect them as a member benefit.

 Career & Technical Education — Nina Quintana